This piece was originally published on June 8, 2020, and was updated on October 17, 2022.

 Cost of premiums: While the mortgage default insurance policy is taken out by your lender, you’ll be required to pay the premiums upfront, at the beginning of your mortgage.
 The cost of premiums will be added to your overall mortgage amount, and are generally between 2% and 4% of the mortgage amount.
 The actual rate depends on your loan-to-value ratio, with higher ratios attracting a higher premium.
 For a mortgage amount of $500,000, your CMHC premiums could be anywhere between $10,000 and $20,000.
 You can use our mortgage payment calculator to estimate the cost of CMHC insurance on a particular mortgage.

 Amortization period: For an insured mortgage, your maximum amortization period will be 25 years.
 Non-insured mortgages can have amortization periods of up to 35 years.
 The amortization period is the total amount of time you have to pay off your mortgage.
 A shorter amortization period will result in you paying a higher regular mortgage payment, which may be harder to budget for.
+You can use our amortization calculator to get a sense of what your monthly mortgage payments under different amortization period length scenarios would be.

 Interest rate: There’s a difference between the mortgage rates of insured vs. uninsured mortgages.
 Insured mortgages are inherently less risky because your lender would receive a payout if you were to default.
 That means your lender can afford to offer a lower interest rate on insured mortgages.
 However, the cost of CMHC insurance would almost always be more than the savings you could make from a slightly lower interest rate.